pdfernhout/Pointrel20140331/README.md

 Here is a direct link to the bootstrap.json content to paste in as a start: https://raw.githubusercontent.com/pdfernhout/Pointrel20140331/master/bootstrap/bootstrap.json

-Heire is an alternate demo link, which will store data in a different local database associated with the different domain: http://htmlpreview.github.io/?https://github.com/pdfernhout/Pointrel20140331/blob/master/source/PointrelBootstrapLoader.html
+Heire is an alternate demo link, which will store data in a different local database associated with the different domain ("Browse" in viewOnly mode does not currently work correctly on this site): http://htmlpreview.github.io/?https://github.com/pdfernhout/Pointrel20140331/blob/master/source/PointrelBootstrapLoader.html

 Note: